fbradyirl/fbradyirl_archive.github.io/_posts/2017-07-13-your-filename.md

 config switch_vlan
 	option device 'switch0'
 	option vlan '10'
-    # port 4 is the wan port on my router
+	# port 4 is the wan port on my router (this could be different for yours)
 	# 6 stands for the eth1 interface
 	option ports '4t 6t'

 config interface 'wan'